-This chicken omelette is such a quick and easy breakfast or meal.
+This chicken omelette recipe is such a quick and easy breakfast or meal.
 Filled with spinach, cheese, tomatoes and chicken it comes together in just a few minutes and will leave you satisfied for hours.
-It’s naturally low carb and keto!
+It's healthy and naturally low carb and keto!

-- It’s really easy to make with pantry staple ingredients and a great way to use up any leftover chicken that you may have in the fridge.
+- This omelette is made with pantry staple ingredients and is a great way to use up any leftover chicken that you may have in the fridge.

-- It’s filled with health ingredients like spinach, tomatoes and cooked chicken.
+- It's filled with healthy ingredients like spinach, tomatoes and cooked chicken.
 It makes a well rounded meal that comes together in just a few minutes.

 - It's so easy to modify this recipe to include the ingredients that you prefer or that you have on hand.